 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.

 Riker Danzig's involvement in securities litigation extends across decades and includes many prominent cases.
-Our securities attorneys continue to successfully represent clients from publicly held companies and their officers, directors, and employees to underwriters, broker-dealers, pension funds and investment companies.
+Our securities litigation attorneys continue to successfully represent clients from publicly held companies and their officers, directors, and employees to underwriters, broker-dealers, pension funds and investment companies.

 A significant part of our securities law practice involves the representation of registered persons and broker/dealers, their executives, management and brokers, including Wall Street brokerage firms, where customers bring a suit in relation to losses in their brokerage accounts.
 Our practice encompasses disputes and arbitrations before The Financial Industry Regulatory Authority, as well as federal and state bodies.
 In the course of our work in securities law, our securities attorneys have represented several of the largest brokerage firms on Wall Street in matters numbering well into the hundreds.
 These sales practice cases have involved allegations of unsuitability, churning, unauthorized trading, failure to supervise, fraud and breach of fiduciary duty.